e2d3/e2d3-contrib/food-analyzer/README.md

+Food Analyzer
+====

-Zoomable Treemap====In information visualization and computing, treemapping is a method for displaying hierarchical data by using nested rectangles.
+In information visualization and computing, treemapping is a method for displaying hierarchical data by using nested rectangles.